nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 Where a maximum of 10 jobs can be submitted per second

-#### <your_container\> scope
+#### container scope

-You can specify institutional cluster specific options for the container engine system that you will use with a variety of different container scopes.
-There is generally one scope per container engine (and `conda`), and the ones offered by Nextflow can be seen in the [Nextflow Documentation](https://www.nextflow.io/docs/latest/config.html#config-scopes).
-To use an example of singularity, you can use the the singularity scope to specify that it should be used, that it should be automatically mounted and also (where valid) where a common cache directory of images resides.
+You can specify institutional cluster specific options for the container engine system (e.g., Singularity, Docker, Podman, etc.) that you will use with a variety of different container scopes.
+Nextflow offers a There is generally one scope per container engine (and `conda`), and more configuration information on each engine offered by Nextflow can be seen in the [Nextflow Documentation](https://www.nextflow.io/docs/latest/config.html#config-scopes).
+To use an example of singularity, you can use the singularity scope to specify that it should be used, that it should be automatically mounted and also (where valid) where a common cache directory of images resides.

 ```nextflow
 params {